Website icon Xpert.Digital

 📈 The implementation: Start small, scale quickly

 Implementing a digital twin requires a well-thought-out strategy.
-Companies should start with a small, clearly defined application area to quickly demonstrate the added value of this technology.
+Companies should initially start with a small, clearly defined application area to quickly demonstrate the added value of this technology.
 Through iterative learning processes and gradual scaling, companies can successfully integrate the digital twin into their organization and thus raise their supply chains to a new level of efficiency.

 💡 Enormous potential for optimizing supply chains